edumunozsala/llamaindex-RAG-techniques/README.md

 You can define this hierarchy yourself over a set of documents, or you can make use of our brand-new text parser: a `HierarchicalNodeParser` that takes in a candidate set of documents and outputs an entire hierarchy of nodes, from “coarse-to-fine”.

+### Query Pipelines
+LlamaIndex provides a declarative query API that allows you to chain together different modules in order to orchestrate simple-to-advanced workflows over your data.

+This is centered around our QueryPipeline abstraction.
+Load in a variety of modules (from LLMs to prompts to retrievers to other pipelines), connect them all together into a sequential chain or DAG, and run it end2end.
+At the core of all this is our QueryPipeline abstraction.
+It can take in many LlamaIndex modules (LLMs, prompts, query engines, retrievers, itself).
+It can create a computational graph over these modules (e.g. a sequential chain or a DAG).
+It has callback support and native support with our observability partners.

+So what are the advantages of QueryPipeline?

+- Express common workflows with fewer lines of code/boilerplate
+- Greater readability
+- Greater parity / better integration points with common low-code / no-code solutions (e.g. LangFlow)
+- [In the future] A declarative interface allows easy serializability of pipeline components, providing portability of pipelines/easier deployment to different systems.

 # Content